EvelineV/spinning/README.md

 - Convert Sock Calculator tests to Table-driven tests
 - Restrict knitting apps to metric units (also hide converter)
-- Add Mitten Knitting app
 - Add Home app with welcome text and inspiration
-- extract Gauge component from Sock app to re-use for Mitten app
 - Add Mitten Knitting app
 - more tests to each calculate function
 - Deploy through github actions on merge to main branch